Process Capability Index: How To Calculate CpK?

 Process Capability ( Credit: Six Sigma Material )

-The repeatability and consistency of a production process with client need in terms of specification limits of a product parameter is known as process capability.
+The repeatability and consistency of a production process with client needs in terms of specification limits of a product parameter is known as process capability.
 This metric assesses the degree to which your process satisfies or fails to satisfy the requirements.

 Importance of Process Capability